What does BISAC mean?

 YOUNG ADULT FICTION

 Tagline: ’32 Girls.
 1 Crown.
 The competition of a lifetime.’

 Book Title – The Selection

-This tagline is a good one.
-The tagline tells would-be buyers exactly what kind of book and storyline to expect.
+This tagline is good, telling would-be buyers precisely what kind of book and storyline to expect.
 It does give would-be readers an idea of what is at stake.